schemaorg/schemaorg/docs/usage_stats.md

 meaningful shifts.
 Furthermore, each release requires manual validation and approval to ensure data quality and filter out anomalies before publication.

-### Q: A term I want to use is in the "Under 1K" bucket.
+### Q: A term I want to use is in the "< 1K" bucket.
 Does that mean search engines ignore it?

 **A**: Not necessarily.
 The "Under 1K" bucket includes both brand-new terms and highly specialized terms (like medical or government terms).
 Because the total number of medical